Africana Studies Graduate Program Curriculum

 Students are prepared for careers in teaching, counseling, international relations, business, journalism, federal and state government programs, community program direction, research and program development and evaluation.

 A minimum of 32 credits of graduate work must be completed, 28-29 of which must be in the Department of Africana Studies.

 - Core requirements for all students (14 credits).

 - Research Seminar.
-Aas/Afs 611A and Aas/Afs 611B Socio-Methodology for African and Afro- American Studies (8).
+Afs 611A and Afs 611B Socio-Methodology for African and Afro- American Studies (8).

-- A general course in African American studies, including one of the following: Aas/Afs 596 Survey of African American Literature (3), Aas/Afs 612 Race Theory and Social Thought (3).
+- A general course in African American Studies, from the following list: Afs 504 Seminar in African American History I (4), Afs 505 Seminar in African American History II (4), Afs 596 Survey of African American Literature (3), or Afs 612 Race Theory and Social Thought (3).

 - Concentration Requirements (12 credits).
 Students must choose a concentration in either African or African American Studies.
 Each concentration will require 12 credits of coursework in the field of specialization.